jordanne37/texteditor3000/README.md

 [Click Here!](https://texteditor3000.herokuapp.com/)

 ## Description
-This text editor is a single-page application that meets the progressive web app criteria.
-This application features a number of data persistence techniques that serve as redundancy in case one of the options is not supported by the browser.
+The app will be a single-page application that meets the PWA criteria.
+Additionally, it will feature a number of data persistence techniques that serve as redundancy in case one of the options is not supported by the browser.
 The application will also function offline.

 ## Table of Contents
 - [TEXT-EDITOR-3000](#text-editor-3000)